Ultrasound Imaging

 New advances in engineering have enabled ultrasound devices to provide higher resolution, more diagnostic information, and better image-guidance than ever before, and we frequently post videos showing the utility of live ultrasound imaging in assessing many types of anatomic abnormalities and performing therapeutic interventions for many types of injuries and conditions on our Instagram page, Facebook page, and YouTube channel.

-We use ultrasound imaging for rapid diagnostics of a wide range of musculoskeletal, nerve, joint, cardiac and vascular disorders.
-Ultrasound is capable of high-resolution imaging of muscle, tendon, ligament, nerve, vessels, cartilage, bone, and joint injuries in elbows, wrists, hands, fingers, shoulders, spine, hips, knees, ankles, feet, and nearly everywhere else in the body.
-Thus ultrasound is an ideal tool for visualizing muscle, tendon, ligament, joint, cartilage, and nerve injuries, in many cases performing as good as or even better than MRI resolution (down to 100 microns!) with the added benefit of real-time imaging and interventional image-guidance (1) (2).
-We can also do minimally-invasive nano needle arthroscopy for additional views and image-guided targeting and repair of defects, and we can do echocardiography and vascular ultrasound imaging for vascular studies for complex venous access and atherosclerotic disease assessment using aortic and carotid intima-media thickness (CIMT) analysis (3) to screen for carotid artery atherosclerosis and abdominal aortic aneurysms along with peripheral artery disease.
+We many types of ultrasound imaging for rapid diagnostics and dynamic visualization of a wide range of musculoskeletal, nerve, joint, cardiac and vascular disorders.
+We have the latest ultrasound device technology and can perform standard MSK ultrasound, dynamic ultrasound, low and high frequency ultrasound, phased-array ultrasound, doppler ultrasound, power doppler ultrasound, pulsed-waved doppler ultrasound, high-resolution ultrasound, and more.
+Thus ultrasound imaging is an ideal tool for visualizing muscle, tendon, ligament, joint, cartilage, bone, and nerve injuries and function nearly anywhere in the body, as well as for assessing cardiac function and cardiovascular/cerebrovascular flow in arterial, venous, and transcranial doppler flow.
+In many cases, ultrasound can perform at least as good or even better than MRI resolution (down to 100 microns!) with the added benefit of real-time imaging and interventional image-guidance (1) (2).
+We can also do minimally-invasive nano needle arthroscopy and endoscopy for additional views and image-guided targeting and repair of injuries and defects, and we can do echocardiography and vascular ultrasound imaging for vascular studies for complex venous access and atherosclerotic disease assessment using aortic and carotid intima-media thickness (CIMT) analysis (3) to screen for carotid artery atherosclerosis and abdominal aortic aneurysms along with peripheral artery disease.

 We also offer trans-cranial doppler (TCD) imaging and measurements of cerebrovascular flow that has been shown to detect specific pathologic changes in traumatic brain injury, stroke, vasospasm, micro-emboli, atherosclerosis, headaches, Alzheimers disease, dementia, and many other cerebrovascular disorders (4a) (4b) (4c).
 Doppler ultrasound technology can also be used for temporary opening of the blood-brain barrier (along with microbubble ultrasonic resonance techniques) for medication delivery directly to central neural tissue (5) (6) as well as for velocity and flow measurements.